 The apostle Paul exhorted New Testament brethren to continue to keep these Holy Days: “For even Christ our passover is sacrificed for us: therefore let us keep the feast, not with old leaven, neither with the leaven of malice and wickedness; but with the unleavened bread of sincerity and truth” (I Cor.
 5:7-8).
 Matthew 26:19 states that the “disciples did as Jesus had appointed them” and commanded His disciples to make “ready the Passover.”

 In Matthew 28:20, Christ also instructed His disciples “to observe all things whatsoever I have commanded you…”

-Clearly, since Christ commanded the Passover, connected with the Feast of Unleavened Bread, to be kept as a “statute forever” (Lev.
-23:31), Easter was a human tradition that was never commanded by the God of the Bible.
+Clearly, Christ commanded the Passover—connected with the Feast of Unleavened Bread—to be kept as a “statute forever” (Lev.
+23:31).
+Easter is a human tradition that was never commanded by the God of the Bible.

 Every child loves to receive a gift, but does not know its contents until the gift paper is unwrapped.
 Professing Christians similarly hold fast the traditions of men in keeping Easter, but are blind to its real meaning or “content.”

 Rejecting God’s instruction, men concealed a pagan festival in “Christian giftwrap” to make it acceptable to the masses.
 But when Easter is unwrapped, the true content is unmistakable.
-Suddenly, the parallel between the pagan feast kept in ancient times and the present-day Easter celebrations should become painfully obvious.
+Suddenly, the parallel between the pagan feast kept in ancient times and the present-day Easter celebrations becomes painfully obvious.

 These festivals are one and the same.
 Easter has the power to convince people to believe that this day is all about Christ—but when exposed, it shows that it has everything to do with a pagan deity.

-With the wrappings of Easter removed, it becomes plain that any attempt to Christianize the holiday is in vain.
+With the wrappings of Easter removed, it becomes plain that any attempt to Christianize the holiday is in “vain” (Mark 7:7).